RajivThummala-psu/TermGlossaryGroupE11ty/posts/fourthpost.md

 USERFLOW IMAGE 2

-A sample JSON response was also created, shown below.
+A sample JSON response was also created, [linked here](https://github.com/RajivThummala-psu/TermGlossaryGroupE11ty/blob/main/sample.json).

-SAMPLE JSON RESPONSE

 ### Front-End
 On the front-end side, we chose to start working through [Adobe Dreamweaver](https://www.adobe.com/products/dreamweaver.html) in order to help implement our front-facing design.
 Dreamweaver is a powerful web dev IDE which enables us to more easily try out different designs to find the best one.